 Why opt for elsewhere for your domain?
 Well, it all comes down to the price really.
 I can usually find the same domain for a lot less elsewhere.

 However, I also have the benefit of having my domain name separate from my hosting.
 Should something happen to my hosting, I don’t have to mess around with the domain name at the same time.
+Therefore, it’s good to hire a managed IT solutions provider who can provide professional managed services.
 Sometimes keeping elements of your business separate can be worthwhile.

 Lock your domain name in for a few years